ag143/workshop/Az Fundamentals/notes_mistake.md

 If Microsoft plans to end support for Azure services that do not have a successor service, Microsoft will provide a notification at least _____________in advance
 - **12** months

+The Developer Support Plan allows you to contact a Microsoft support engineer by phone or email.
+- False

+The Basic Support Plan allows you to contact a Microsoft support engineer by phone or email.
+- False